react-cross-platform/react-cross-platfrom-dev-book/README.md

 Is Electron mature enough for Desktop?
 If you like VSCode, Atom, Slack or some of [385 apps](https://electron.atom.io/apps/) and believe in GitHub - Yes.

 Is React Native mature enough for Mobile?
 Instagram, Skype, Airbnb, Walmart and [other](https://facebook.github.io/react-native/showcase.html) already use it and you can read how they did it.
-And if you believe in GitHub - I believe Yes.
+And if you believe in FaceBook - I believe Yes.

 ### What about Back-End?